 Cavinder Bull SC is “one of the best choices of counsel in Singapore” and a “very persuasive, thorough advocate”.
 Peers note that he is “really breaking into the market”.

-Cavinder is CEO of Drew & Napier and has over 25 years of experience in international arbitration, acting as counsel in commercial and investor-state cases, and as arbitrator in ICSID, PCA, ICC, SIAC and LCIA arbitrations.
-He is also vice president of the SIAC Court of Arbitration, a governing board member of ICCA and vice president of the Asia-Pacific Regional Arbitration Group, and he is on the World Bank sanctions board.
-He studied law at Oxford University and Harvard Law School.
-He is called to the Bar in Singapore, New York and England.
+Cavinder Bull SC is the CEO of Drew & Napier.
+He has over 25 years’ experience in international arbitration, acting as counsel in commercial and investor-state cases, and as arbitrator in ICSID, PCA, NAFTA, ICC, SIAC and LCIA arbitrations.
+He is vice president of the SIAC Court of Arbitration and the Asia-Pacific Regional Arbitration Group; a governing board member of ICCA; and a member of the World Bank sanctions board.
+Cavinder studied law at Oxford and Harvard Universities.
+He is called to the Bar in Singapore, New York, and England and Wales.